repository-preservation/lcmap-spark/docs/configuration.rst

 * Full paths must be specified
 * Set ``-u`` to match the host system user's UID so permissions match
-* volumes are only for local mode
+* Volumes are only for local mode
-* cluster mode requires files be built in
+* Cluster mode requires files be built in
 * Mesos certs only needed on host filesystem

 Local Mode